Lock-free Asynchronously Distributed Linked Lists: Correctness

 \textbf{Remove:} For a successful Remove, the LP is immediately after the successful execution of CAS in Line \ref{Line:DeleteCAS}, where the next pointer of the item of the matching key gets marked.
 For an unsuccessful Remove, we have two cases -- \begin{enumerate*} \item If the search returned null, The LP is the same as an unsuccessful Find. \item If the search returned an item of a matching key, the LP is immediately after Line \ref{line:itemAlreadydeleted} returned true, i.e., when the node is already seen as marked/removed by another concurrent remove of the same key. \end{enumerate*}

 \textbf{Insert:} For a successful Insert, the LP is immediately after the successful execution of CAS in Line \ref{line:InsertCAS}.
-For an unsuccessful Insert, we similarly have two cases -- \begin{enumerate*} \item If the search returned null, the LP is the same as an unsuccessful Find. \item If the search returned a rightNode of the matching key, the LP is the same as a successful Find. \end{enumerate*}
+For an unsuccessful Insert, we similarly have two cases in which the LP is the same as a successful Find.